 Breakfast buffet

-Free time, beach, spa, or excursion
+Free time, beach, spa, hiking, or excursion

 Evening yin & restorative yoga